Store Interface Reference

 Implementing the VectorStore interface for custom database adapters.

-The VectorStore interface is how UnRAG interacts with your database.
+The VectorStore interface is how Unrag interacts with your database.
 The built-in adapters (Drizzle, Prisma, Raw SQL) all implement this interface, and you can build your own for different databases or custom requirements.

 The interface

-import type { Chunk } from "@unrag/core/types";
+import type { Chunk, DeleteInput } from "@unrag/core/types";

 type VectorStore = {